joydeep049/AI_TOOLS_328/README.md

 This type of tracking algorithms are very widely used in self-driving cars made by Tesla.
 It is an algorithm with a high scope for optimization, although in the given code it is optimized as much as possible.<br/>
 It uses the same underlying algorithm as face detection i.e Haar-Cascade.
 It uses the same concept as the previous tool , but a different set of trained data.<br/>
 Further details are given in code.<br/>

+#3.
+Smile_Detection
+Smile Detection algorithm is very similar to face detection in theory.
+But in reality, it requires a bit more code and a lot more optimization.
+<br/> These algorithms are also used in abundance in video and image processing.